roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 This is my favorite example even though neither group is very familiar to the public.
 Metriorhynchids are a group of crocodyliformes that adapted to a fully-aquatic lifestyle.
 Mosasaurs are a group of varanoid lizards that also adapted to a fully-aquatic lifestyle.
 Imagine a group of something that looks like a modern croc, going into the ocean and deciding to be basically killer whales before it was cool.
 Imagine a group of something that looks like a Komodo dragon being like, we should do that too.
 This is kind of what happened.
 Let’s get to the pictures:

 ![dakosaurus](/assets/convergent-evolution-1.2.png)
-Dakosaurus - a Metriorhynchid crocodyliform from Late Jurassic Germany (157-137 mya).
+*Dakosaurus* - a metriorhynchid crocodyliform from Late Jurassic Germany (157-137 mya).
 Closely related to modern crocodiles.

 ![plioplatecarpus](/assets/convergent-evolution-1.3.jpg)
-Plioplatecarpus, a mosasaur from North America and Europe in the Late Cretaceous (73-68 mya).
+*Plioplatecarpus*, a mosasaur from North America and Europe in the Late Cretaceous (73-68 mya).
 Closely related to modern Komodo dragons.

-If you’re not looking carefully, you could be forgiven for thinking these two were the same species, even though they’re separated by millions of years of evolution (Dakosaurus is much more closely related to birds than it is to Plioplatecarpus), and also millions of years (Dakosaurus is nearly as ancient to Plioplatecarpus as Tyrannosaurus is to us).
+If you’re not looking carefully, you could be forgiven for thinking these two were the same species, even though they’re separated by millions of years of evolution (*Dakosaurus* is much more closely related to birds than it is to *Plioplatecarpus*), and also millions of years (*Dakosaurus* is nearly as ancient to *Plioplatecarpus* as *Tyrannosaurus* is to us).

 If they’re not close to each other in genetics or in time, then why do they look so similar?
 Similar selective pressures, caused by similar environments.
 This body plan--flipper limbs, streamlined shape, fluked tail--is really good at swimming.
 In an environment where good swimmers survive and reproduce and pass on their good-swimmy genes while bad swimmers don’t, over millions of years you end up with something that’s very good at swimming.
 Both crocodylians and varanoids looked at the same problem--how do we become better at swimming?--and came up with the same solution independently.
 That’s convergent evolution.